asig/kosmos-cp1/README.md

 to point to your NSIS installation.

 NOTE: Make sure that the path to the source directory _DOES NOT CONTAIN SPACES_.
-If it does, the Windows Resource Compiler will be confused :-/
+If it does, MinGW's Resource Compiler will be confused :-/

 ## Usage
-After starting the Kosmos CP1 emulator, you see 2 windows:
+After starting the Kosmos CP1 emulator, you'll see the "Panel" window that shows the display and controls of the CP1 main unit, as well as the LEDs and switches of the CP5 universal I/O interface.

+In the "Windows" menu, you can choose other windows as well:
 - The "CPU" windows containing:
    - The disassembly of the Kosmos CP1's EEPROM,
    - the complete state and memory of the main Intel 8049,
    - the complete state and memory of the main unit's 8155, and finally
    - the complete state and memory of the CP3's 8155.
-- The "Panel" window that shows the display and controls of the CP1 main unit, as well as the LEDs and switches of the CP5 universal I/O interface

-Additionally, there is an "Assembler" window (not visible after startup) that you can use to write programs in CP1 assembly language.
+- An "Assembler" window that you can use to write programs in CP1 assembly language.

 ### CPU Window
 The emulator will start in "trace execution" mode.
 This means that the state is